BackLocal/csv-converter/README.md

 3. Slice, index, and create subsets of large data sets
 4. Columns can be inserted and deleted from data structures for size mutability
 5. Merge and join data sets

+# NOTE:
+* You will have to replace all of the file paths when using `pd.read_csv('')` to the path on your local machine when you download the .csv file.
+* The POS systems do not provide the image link or link of the product on the website (both are required by Google).
+You can impelement this by doing webscraping and then adding the link of the item to the new .csv file.